Panitumumab (Vectibix ®)

 Back to top

-Panitumumab is given as a drip into a vein (called an intravenous infusion).
+A nurse gives you panitumumab as a drip into a vein (called an intravenous infusion).
 It’s usually given once every two weeks.
 The first infusion is given slowly, usually over about 60 minutes.

-Side effects of panitumumab
+Possible side effects of panitumumab

 Back to top